awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ![\[The enhanced health overview page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-instances.png)

-For more information, see \.
+For more information, see [Enhanced Health Reporting and Monitoring](health-enhanced.md)\.

 ## Monitoring<a name="environments-console-monitoring"></a>